Guigarciarosa/property_funds_rank/README.md

 # Banco de dados
 Create a database with python for storage the data.
-- Use the database for create an dashboard web (streamlit, flask or django)
+-Use the database for create an dashboard web (streamlit, flask or django)
 <h2> S-Rank Strategy </h2>
-- get 15 funds with the S Rank strategy and invest on them.
+-Get 15 funds with the S Rank strategy and invest on them.